Texas Legal Market

 - Oil & Gas

 The demand in Texas overall is relatively stable and diverse.
 In Houston, the energy industry drives the legal market, but firms have recently diversified their practices.
 Of all the Texas markets, Dallas is the easiest to break into without Texas ties and is the most international.
+Austin is experiencing significant growth as a result of its expanding technology sector – Kirkland & Ellis and Gunderson Dettmer have both recently opened offices in the city.

 Texas Market Resources